 The other significant contributor to Williams’ emissions is travel – primarily air travel.
 The Zilkha Center is organizing an ad-hoc working group that will be exploring ways to reduce the environmental impact (more broadly than just emissions) of travel (to and around campus) and parking on campus.
 The group will consider recommendations from a parking study done in 2009, as well as any new recommendations.

 Williams is committed to producing and/or procuring 100% renewable, non-emitting electricity by 2020, which will contribute significantly to reaching our emissions goals.
 We will continue to install solar photovoltaic panels on campus.
-Plans currently include the new residence hall on Stetson Court, the new science facilities, the new bookstore on Spring Street, and possibly canopies over several parking lots.
+Plans currently include Horn Hall on Stetson Court, Hollander and Schapiro Halls, the new science facilities, the new bookstore on Spring Street, and possibly canopies over several parking lots.
 Rooftop solar will likely never account for more than 10-15% of annual campus electricity use.

 The Zilkha Center and the VP for Finance and Administration’s office are investigating large-scale renewable electricity procurement off-campus.
 One possible approach is to collaborate with some number of peer institutions to procure a larger amount of renewable electricity (and thereby support larger new renewable electricity generation than any one of the institutions could alone).
 Williams may also be interested in investing in renewable electricity projects as part of its commitment to impact investing – that possibility will be actively investigated over the next year.

 Read the Spring 2018 update about the collaborative approach for a solar facility that will be online by 2020.

 Local Carbon Reduction Projects